kragen/derctuo/markdown/logsl.md

     y 38
     label A

-That's an object of class Point whose instance variables are {"x": 37, "y": 38, "label": "A"}.
+That’s an object of class Point whose instance variables are {"x": 37, "y": 38, "label": "A"}.
 The ordering of the keys is mandatorily ASCIIbetical.

     - "31"
     - "32"

-That's a list of two strings.
+That’s a list of two strings.
 Without the quotes they would be integers.
-Strings that contain only ASCII alphanumeric characters and the punctuation `_`, `-`, `.`, `?`, and `@`, and do not start with "-", ".", or a digit, must be represented as barewords as in the previous examples.
-All other strings, such as those that start with "3" or contain spaces, must be represented with doublequotes, backslashing backslashes and embedded doublequotes.
+Strings that contain only ASCII alphanumeric characters and the punctuation `_`, `-`, `.`, `?`, and `@`, and do not start with “-”, “.”, or a digit, must be represented as barewords as in the previous examples.
+All other strings, such as those that start with “3” or contain spaces, must be represented with doublequotes, backslashing backslashes and embedded doublequotes.

     [Rect]